+Module Name Credits Level

+AP3A110 Independent Research Project 40 6

-Module Name Credits Level AP3A81 Dissertation 40 6 AP3AE65 Landscape and Ecosystem Management Fieldcourse 2 10 6 AP3AE70 Environmental Management in Practice 10 6
+AP3AE65 Landscape and Ecosystem Management Fieldcourse 2 10 6

+AP3AE70 Environmental Management in Practice 10 6 -- ---- --- --

-Your remaining credits will be made up of optional modules from selected modules mainly from the School of Agriculture, Policy and Development and across the University, subject to Programme Director approval and timetabling constraints.
-You must, however, select 30 of these credits from the pathway options.
+Your remaining credits will be made up of optional modules from selected modules, subject to Programme Director approval and timetabling constraints.
+You must, however, select a minimum of 20 of these credits from the pathway options.